micahpaul/micahpaul.github.io/brendan/readme.md

 When morning came the brethren hastened to perform the divine offices, and wishing to take to their boat again, they found the table laid for their meal. as on the previous day; and so for three days and nights did God provide their repasts for His servants.

-## VII: *A monk's greed and theft condemn him to death; his soul is saved by repentance*

 Afterwards St Brendan set out on his journey with the brethren, first cautioning them not to take away any property from the island.

 "God forbid," said they, "that any of us should dishonour our journey by theft";